-knowledge of key concepts in the

-section.

-Practicalities: Students work as a class:

-Online classes need access to a

-■ Brainstorm the meaning of money.

-Write students ideas on the board.
+Purpose: Students activate their prior knowledge of key concepts in the Practicalities section.
+Students work as a class; Preparation: Online classes need access to a collaborative document.
+Write the question on a board or show Slide 4.3 A .

 What is money?